-It took 45 yrs for the Indian Army to accept women in non-medical corps appointments, 73 years to realise women officers can also be given command positions at par with their male counterparts, and 29 yrs after women officers were inducted in the armed forces, to give them permission to serve in combat roles.
+It took 45 yrs for the Indian Army to accept women in non-medical corps appointments, 73 years to give women officers command positions at par with their male counterparts, and 29 yrs after women officers were inducted in the armed forces, to give them permission to serve in combat roles.
 This decision, however, has come with its share of misgivings and apprehensions, both from within the Army and outside, with a wide cross-section questioning the wisdom of this move.
 The arguments put forward by those against women in combat roles do not, largely speaking, give objective reasoning for their viewpoint and the discussion gets sidelined into a debate on patriarchy and social and cultural issues.
-With the main issue never getting addressed, it reinforces that women in a combat roles aren’t the problem.
-Mindsets are.
+With the main issue never getting addressed, it reinforces that women in combat roles aren’t the problem: mindsets are.

 Statements like “Women don’t belong in combat arms,” are routinely heard and the arguments that are presented range from problems women and men would face if launched together in operations; the logistics of catering for separate toilets; their safety during operations, etc. This write-up will try to address these arguments in an attempt to change the prevailing mindset, and hopefully, answer those whose main problem with women in combat is ‘arranging a separate washroom’.